 WSOP Online Championships 2019 has been scheduled to kick off on June 1 and will run for over a month.
 The series will coincide with the ongoing 50th anniversary of the WSOP in Las Vegas to give players who have arrived in Nevada for the WSOP the opportunity to play a full tournament series online while they are there.

 New Jersey Players Eligible to Participate for the First Two Weeks

 New Jersey players will also be able to participate in the online series that are scheduled to run ahead of the Department of Justice (DOJ) enforcement deadline on June 14.

 Earlier this year, the DOJ reversed its opinion on the Wire Act restricting interstate online gambling.
-The latest opinion puts the WSOP.com/888 multistate network in jeopardy as it operates under the All American Poker Network (AAPN), the only interstate online poker network in the US, with players in Nevada, Delaware, and New Jersey sharing a common player pool.
+The latest opinion puts the WSOP USA network in jeopardy as it operates under the All American Poker Network (AAPN), the only interstate online poker network in the US, with players in Nevada, Delaware, and New Jersey sharing a common player pool.

 - Largest player pool in New Jersey

 - Compete for World Series of Poker bracelets from New Jersey